TheDarkLordz/Nyaya_Sahayak/README.md

     npm run genkit:watch
     ```

-## Core Features
+## Features

+Nyaya Sahayak offers a range of features designed to make legal information accessible and user-friendly:

-- **AI Law Suggestion Tool**: A user-friendly interface where individuals can input legal questions in natural language.
-The AI processes these queries and suggests relevant Indian laws or legal sections.
+- **AI Law Suggestion Tool**: A core feature where users can input legal questions in natural language, and the AI processes these queries to suggest relevant Indian laws or legal sections.
 - **Instructions Page**: An informational section that explains how the application works and includes a disclaimer about the educational nature of the tool.
+- **Responsive Design**: Built with Tailwind CSS, the application ensures a seamless experience across devices, from mobile phones to desktops.
+- **Fast and Scalable**: Leveraging Next.js, the app provides optimized performance with server-side rendering and static site generation capabilities.

 ## Project Structure

-The codebase for Nyaya Sahayak is organized as follows to ensure clarity and maintainability:
+The codebase for Nyaya Sahayak is organized to ensure clarity and maintainability.
+Below is an overview of the key directories and files:

 - `src/app/`: Contains the main pages and layouts using Next.js App Router.
   - `src/app/ask/page.tsx`: The primary page for the AI-powered legal question tool.